 - Support within the mainstream classroom, or

-- Specialised TESOL support for the mainstream classroom teacher
+- Specialised ESL support for the mainstream classroom teacher

 Admission of International Students

-- The Department of Immigration and Citizenship (DIAC) has authorised The McDonald College to enrol a number of students on student visas for study in Australia.
-(The McDonald College Registered Provider Code 02293K)
+The Department of Immigration and Citizenship (DIAC) has authorised The McDonald College to enroll a number of students on student visas for study in Australia.
+(The McDonald College Registered Provider Code 02293K).

-- Accommodation for students from Year 7 to Year 12 is available at the College’s boarding residence (girls only at present).
+Accommodation for students from Year 7 to Year 12 (all genders) is available at the College’s boarding residence.
 Students not requiring boarding will be asked to give full details of accommodation and guardianship arrangements unless they are residing with a parent.
 It is the student or guardian’s responsibility to advise the College of any change of address.

 Mrs Erin Gerard

-Mrs Gerard handles all aspects related to enrolling at the College including particular needs and requirements for overseas student.
-She manages student’s applications and enrolment processes and is an integral member of the team who manages Overseas Students
+Handles all aspects related to enrolling at the College including particular needs and requirements for overseas students.
+She manages student’s applications and enrolment processes and is an integral member of the team that manages Overseas Students

 Mrs Maxine Kohler